Grieving mom shares touching photo of daughter's urn in car seat

 "You should be here," she wrote in her Facebook post.
 "We made you a custom urn, you would love it baby girl.
 Unfortunately temporary urns are just boxes, that wasn't good enough for you, so I decorated it, until your perfect urn comes in."

 Walton's daughter, Ellie Walton, passed away in January after a long battle with brain cancer.
-She was just 4 years old.
+She was just four-years-old.

+"Losing her was the worst thing in the world, but at the same time, I'm so blessed I got four years with her, you know some parents don't get that," said Walton.

 Evening shared Ellie's story last year when her mom asked people to send Ellie postcards.